What is Congenital Vascular Malformation?

 Birthmarks occur on the surface of the body and are relatively easy to deal with.
 Other vascular malformations can develop from any type of blood vessel and develop in any part of the body, although most involve the extremities.
 They represent defects or development problems that occurred during embryonic growth.
 Depending on the state of development at the time this occurs, the result can involve arteries, veins, lymph vessels, or combinations of these.

-The other type of venous defect involves the large deep or central veins and often interferes with their function.
+The other type of venous CVM involves the deeper central veins.
+These CVMs often interfere with the veins’ function.
 Segments of major veins may be absent or narrowed.
-Some segments may be greatly widened and expanded (dilated), called a venous aneurysm.
-Treatment depends upon how severely they affect venous return or contribute to deep vein thrombosis (DVT).
-Most of the venous malformations involve only short venous segments and do not require treatment.
+Conversely, some segments may be greatly widened and expanded.
+This is called a venous aneurysm.
+Treatment depends on how seriously the CVM affects blood flow from veins back to the heart, or whether it contributes to deep vein thrombosis (DVT).
+A DVT is a serious condition that occurs when a blood clot forms in a vein located deep inside the body.
+Most venous CVMs involve only short sections of veins and do not require treatment.

 Symptoms Of CVM